PacktPublishing/OpenCV-4-for-Secret-Agents-Second-Edition/README.md

 ### External datasets and tools to train Haar and LBP cascades

-The cascade training script at `Chapter003/cascade_training/train.bat` (for Windows) or `Chapter003/cascade_training/train.sh` (for Mac or Linux) depends on tools that are not part of OpenCV 4, and on datasets that are not part of this repository.
+The cascade-training script at `Chapter003/cascade_training/train.bat` (for Windows) or `Chapter003/cascade_training/train.sh` (for Mac or Linux) depends on tools that are not yet part of OpenCV 4, and on datasets that are not part of this repository.

+OpenCV 3 contains tools for training Haar and LBP cascades.
+These tools are command-line executables called `opencv_createsamples.exe` and `opencv_traincascades.exe` (on Windows), or `opencv_createsamples` and `opencv_traincascades` (on Mac or Linux).
+The source code for these tools has not yet been updated to become part of OpenCV 4.
+Fortunately, though, the OpenCV 3 tools produce cascades that are forward-compatible with OpenCV 4.
+For the timebeing, the recommended way to train cascades for OpenCV 4 is to use the tools from an OpenCV 3 build.
+These tools can be obtained in any of the following ways:

-This repository contains cascade training tools under the `OpenCVTools` folder.
-Find the subfolder that matches your operating system and architecture.
-For example, `OpenCVTools/Windows/x64` contains cascade training tools for 64-bit Windows.
-Append the appropriate folder's absolute path to your system's `Path` variable (for Windows) or `PATH` variable (for Mac or Linux) so that our script can find the tools.
+* For Windows, find the tools in this repository under the `OpenCVTools/Windows/x64` folder (for 64-bit Windows) or `OpenCVTools/Windows/x86` (for 32-bit Windows).
+Append the relevant folder's absolute path to the system's `Path` variable so that our cascade-training script can find the tools.
+* For Mac, install OpenCV 3 with MacPorts.
+The tools will be installed to `/opt/local/bin`, which should already be in the system's `PATH` variable.
+* For Mac, install OpenCV 3 with Homebrew.
+The tools will be installed to `/opt/local/bin` or `opt/local/sbin`, which should already be in the system's `PATH` variable.
+* For Linux, install OpenCV 3 with your system's package manager.
+The tools will be installed to `/usr/bin` or `/usr/local/bin`, which should already be in the system's `PATH` variable.
+* For any system, build OpenCV 3 from source, find the tools among the built binary files, and add their folder to the system's `Path` variable (on Windows) or `PATH` variable (on Mac or Linux).

 Soon, this README will be updated with details about obtaining the datasets.